Here you can find answers to questions that are asked most often about mental illness. Also included are the most frequently occurring diagnoses.

 Your Care Co-ordinator will arrange with you a date and place for you and everyone involved in your care to attend your CPA review meetings.
 CPA reviews are meetings where your Care Plan is reviewed by discussing what is working well and what may need to be improved or changed.
 Views can be expressed, problems identified, progress discussed, medication reviewed and necessary changes to your care plan made.
 If you find it difficult to express your views in the meetings, you will be encouraged and supported to bring your carer, advocate or a friend to support you.
 At the end of the CPA review you will be given a written copy of the revised care plan and asked if it records accurately what was discussed and agreed at the meeting.
 You will then be given a copy of your care plan to sign.

 CPA reviews must be held at least once a year, but in many cases will be held more frequently.
-You or any one involved in your care, can request an early review if required.
+You or anyone involved in your care, can request an early review if required.

 Carers, with the agreement of the person receiving care, can attend and be involved in the CPA review meeting.